 As the population ages, more older adults are accessing services at an alarming rate.
 Increased demand for services leads to collecting more content in the form of notes, forms, and documents.
 Every piece of content has the potential to contain critical information about a case, but it gets buried deeper and deeper in the file as new information gets added.

-No Adult Protective Services, Mental Health, or Long-Term Care social worker realistically has time to digest and apply the amount of both current and past information available to them, and “dark data”—critical, but hidden information—gets created as a result.
+No adult & aging, mental health, or long-term care social worker realistically has time to digest and apply the amount of both current and past information available to them, and “dark data”—critical, but hidden information—gets created as a result.

 The term “dark data” might sound new, but the concept is most likely familiar.